Embarking on a journey with your partner is an adventure filled with shared discoveries and cherished memories.

 Our journey into the world of Lady Penelope and Parker started quite unexpectedly.
 Growing up, I (Shelley) was a fan of Thunderbirds.

 One day, after a long day out, I playfully said to Lars, ‘Home, Parker’.
 ‘To which he replied, ‘Yes, M’lady.’
 And this somehow developed.
-Whenever travel stress began to mount, we found ourselves slipping into these characters.
+Whenever travel stress began to mount, we slipped into these characters.

-It began as a fun homage to a childhood favourite but soon evolved into our unique way of navigating the challenges of travel.
+It began as a fun homage to a childhood favourite but soon evolved into our unique way of navigating travel challenges.

 It all began quite spontaneously during the early days of our Europe road trip.
 Transitioning to right-hand lane driving was a significant change from driving in Australia.
 We aimed to work together seamlessly, like a well-oiled machine navigating unfamiliar roads.